open-aac/weblinger.js/README.md

 updates on weblinger events.
 Most of these events can be intercepted via the DOM if you prefer that approach, but this data is a little more fine-grained.
-The first argument will have a `type`, check out demo.html for examples of use (including getting the video or canvas element for rendering in the UI)
+The first argument will have a `type`, see below for examples of use (including getting the video or canvas element for rendering in the UI)